lettucelettice/EDA_GREFALDEO/README.md

 ![image](https://github.com/user-attachments/assets/db89f794-7d37-4cec-899d-6715b1ce866a)

 #### Insights:
 #### There are 953 rows and 24 columns found in the data set.
 3 columns have the *float* data type, 4 coulmns have the *object* data type, and the last 17 coulmns have the *int* data type.
-Missing values were found at the "in_chazam_counts" column with 50 missing values and "key" column with 95 missing values.
+Missing values were found at the "in_shazam_counts" column with 50 missing values and "key" column with 95 missing values.

 ### 📊 BASIC STATISTICS